-back and welcome to Year 6!
-I hope you had a lovely, restful summer.
-It has
+back and welcome to back to year 6!
+I hope you had a lovely, restful Christmas

-Our topic for this term is, ‘Who’s in the Mirror’.
-Whenever possible, this topic will be covered through cross-curricular teaching and learning – linking subjects together to ensure a wholesome experience for the children.
+Our topic for this term is, ‘Exploration and Endeavour’.
+Whenever possible, this topic will be covered through cross curricular teaching and learning – linking subjects together to ensure a wholesome experience for the children.

-Year 6 will have outdoor Games sessions on Tuesday afternoons with myself and Friday afternoons with Coach Charlie.
+PE/Games- Year 6 will have outdoor Games sessions on Tuesday afternoons with myself and Friday afternoons with Coach Charlie.
+This term I will be teaching Hockey and Charlie will be teaching Dance.
 It is vital that your child has the appropriate clothing and footwear in school for these lessons, wearing no jewellery and long hair must be tied back.

-Year 6 will have French lessons on Friday afternoons.
+French– Year 6 will continue to have French lessons on Friday afternoons.

-Every Thursday your child will be given homework.
+Home Learning- Every Friday your child will be given homework.
 This allows your child to share with you some of his/her school learning.
 Please participate in their homework but allow the child to take the lead, assisting only if they are unsure or need something reading or explaining.

 Home Learning will consist of a maths, grammar and spelling task.
 The tasks will be an opportunity for the children to consolidate on the learning they have completed during the week in class.

 Please also ensure that your child tries their best to ensure that their homework is of a good standard.
 Homework is due back on the following Thursday.

 Reading is extremely important so please ensure your child is reading a book and reading to an adult at least three or four times a week.
 When reading with your child, please ask questions about the text to develop their comprehension skills.